RobustiPy: An efficient next generation multiversal library with model selection, averaging, resampling, and explainable artificial intelligence: Introduction

 \subsection{Formalisation}

 In order to describe the problem which \texttt{RobustiPy} addresses, we formalise the problem below.
-Consider the key association between variables $\mathbf{Y}$ and $\mathbf{X}$, where a set of covariates $\mathbf{Z}$ can influence the relationship between the former as follows:
+Consider the key association between variables $\mathbf{Y}$ and $\mathbf{X}$, where a set of control variables $\mathbf{Z}$ can influence the relationship between the former as follows:

-Assume $\mathbf{Y}$ is an unknown data generating function $F()$ which takes the values of $\mathbf{X}$ conditioned by the values of the set of covariates $\mathbf{Z}$, plus an independent and identically distributed random error term ($\boldsymbol{\epsilon}$).
+Assume $\mathbf{Y}$ is an unknown data generating function $F()$ which takes the values of $\mathbf{X}$ conditioned by the values of the set of control variables $\mathbf{Z}$, plus a residual term ($\boldsymbol{\epsilon}$).
 In this conceptualisation of the problem, Eq. \ref{objective_func} represents the real data generation process that researchers approximate, but, its perfect reproduction is (almost always) unattainable.
 Following the example of \cite{simonsohn2020specification}, $\mathbf{Y}$ and $\mathbf{X}$ are usually imprecisely defined latent variables (for which we cannot have a direct measure).
-Likewise, the set of covariates $\mathbf{Z}$ can also be composed of imprecisely defined variables from which the number of them can be unknown and/or non-finite.
+Likewise, the set of control variables $\mathbf{Z}$ can also be composed of imprecisely defined variables; the number of them can be unknown and/or non-finite.
 Under these conditions, it is evident that researchers must make concessions, usually in the form of finite sets of `reasonable' operationalisations of $\mathbf{Y}$, $\mathbf{X}$, $\mathbf{Z}$ and $F()$.
-The way `reasonable' is defined is in itself a point of contention; \cite{simonsohn2020specification} somewhat canonically defines this as a set where each element is theoretically justified, statistically valid, and non-redundant.
-Let's define the set of `reasonable' operationalisations of $\mathbf{Y}$, $\mathbf{X}$, $\mathbf{Z}$ and $F()$ as $\overleftrightarrow{\mathbf{Y}}$, $\overleftrightarrow{\mathbf{X}}$, $\overleftrightarrow{\mathbf{Z}}$ and $\overleftrightarrow{F()}$.
+The way `reasonable' is defined is in itself a point of contention; \cite{simonsohn2020specification} somewhat canonically defines this as a set where each element is theoretically justified, statistically valid, and non-redundant (we prefer the term `defensible').
+Let's define the set of `defensible' operationalisations of $\mathbf{Y}$, $\mathbf{X}$, $\mathbf{Z}$ and $F()$ as $\overleftrightarrow{\mathbf{Y}}$, $\overleftrightarrow{\mathbf{X}}$, $\overleftrightarrow{\mathbf{Z}}$ and $\overleftrightarrow{F()}$.
 Then, we have: